Gas Heater Servicing in Canberra: When, Why, and How Much

 What Is the Difference Between Ducted and Wall Heater Servicing?

-Wall-mounted space heaters are relatively simple to service.
-The burner, heat exchanger, and flue are all accessible from one location.
-A standard service takes 30 to 60 minutes and sits at the lower end of the cost range.
+Wall-mounted space heaters are the simpler of the two.
+The burner, the heat exchanger and the flue are all reachable from the one spot.
+A standard service runs 30 to 60 minutes and sits at the lower end of the cost range.

 Why Should You Service Before Winter in Canberra?

 Canberra winters are cold.
-Overnight temperatures regularly drop below zero from June through August, and most homes rely on gas heating to stay comfortable.
-The worst time to discover your heater is not working is the first cold night of the season.
+Overnight temperatures sit below zero for stretches of June, July and August, and most houses here lean on gas heating to get through it.
+The worst time to find out the heater is dead is the first properly cold night of the season.

-- Availability: Gas fitters are less busy before winter than during it.
-You will get an appointment sooner.
+- Gas fitters are less flat out before winter than during it, so you get an appointment sooner.

-- No emergency callouts: A heater that breaks down on a freezing night becomes an emergency.
-A service in April that catches the issue is a standard appointment at standard rates.
+- A heater that fails on a freezing night is an emergency callout at emergency rates.
+The same fault caught in April is a normal appointment at normal rates.

 Need help with this?